aliska76/HTTP-Proxy-Server-with-threadpool/README.md

 Command line usage: proxyServer <port> <pool size> <max number of request>
 - Port is the port number your proxy server will listen on.
-- pool size is the number of threads in the pool
+- pool size is the number of threads in the pool.
 - number--of--request is the maximum number of request our server will handle before it terminates (we request is the maximum number of request your server will handle before it terminates (we count also unsuccessful requests). count also unsuccessful requests).
 This parameter implies that our proxy server does not run forever.This parameter implies that our proxy server does not run forever.
 - Filter is ailter is an absolute path to the filter file.
 This file contains Host names separated by new line that the proxy will filter.
 You may see an example of a filter in file filter.